surajK610/surajk610.github.io/_projects/learning-cuda-programming.md

 category: spring 2023
 ---

-# My Journey Through Parallel Computing: From CPU Optimizations to GPU Kernels
+# From CPU Optimizations to GPU Kernels
+--

 ## Introduction

-This blog post chronicles my learning journey through Parallel Computing on Heterogeneous (CPU + GPU) Systems at Brown University.
-Over the course, we progressed from basic CPU optimizations to advanced GPU programming, exploring the fundamental concepts that make modern high-performance computing possible.
+This blog post describes my journey through Parallel Computing on Heterogeneous (CPU + GPU) Systems at Brown University.
+We progress from basic CPU optimizations to advanced GPU programming, exploring the fundamental concepts that make modern high-performance computing possible.
 What started as simple matrix operations evolved into a deep understanding of hardware-software co-design, memory hierarchies, and parallel algorithm optimization.